 Brandon Flowers has confessed that his admiration for Oasis prompted his younger self into "trash talking" other artists at the beginning of his career.

-Speaking to musician Phoebe Bridgers for Interview Magazine, the Killers frontman explained how he was in the habit of reaching out to new musicians that he liked.
+Speaking to musician Phoebe Bridgers for Interview Magazine, in July 2020, the Killers frontman explained how he was in the habit of reaching out to new musicians that he liked.
 This was, he claims, a reaction to his preference for bad-mouthing rival bands in the early days of his own group.

 He explained: "I used to be — what would the word be — I was just kind of a sh*t.